 What Type of Facelift is the Best for Me?

 The ideal candidate for a facelift is someone who has facial sagging but still has some elasticity left in the skin.
 This is why most of my Houston facelift patients are in their 40s to 70s.
 Yet, sometimes, older patients can still get amazing results.
-I always do a thorough exam, talk with you about your concerns and treatment goals and assess your health before recommending the facelift options I think are best suited to your needs.
+I always do a thorough exam, talk with you about your concerns and treatment goals and assess your health before recommending the facelift options I think are suited to your needs.
 Generally, patients with more significant sagging and jowls may want to consider a traditional facelift, while those with mild sagging, could benefit more from a cheek lift or a mini lift.
 However, the less invasive options can also be combined with other procedures for impactful results even when the signs of aging are fairly advanced.

 What is the Facelift Recovery Like?

 After your procedure, you’ll likely have some swelling, bruising and discomfort.
 I’ll prescribe medication to manage any pain, though for many patients, the discomfort is much milder than they expected.
 To keep the swelling and bruising to a minimum, you can apply cold compresses.
 You will also want to rest for the first few days post-surgery and keep your head elevated even when you’re lying down.
 At the conclusion of your procedure, I apply a padded dressing.
 This will come off in about a day or two.
 I’ll also remove any stitches or staples within five to 10 days.
 Full recovery takes approximately two to three weeks with most patients able to return to work in two weeks.

 If you’re concerned about sagging skin on the face and neck, schedule a consultation at Premiere Surgical Arts.
 I’ll discuss our Houston facelift options with you to help you decide on the procedure that will give you a smoother, brighter, more youthful look.